Bair Hugger Device

-The Bair Hugger is a forced-air warming blanket system used to keep patients warm and maintain body temperature during surgery.
-The U.S. Food and Drug Administration (FDA) approved the first Bair Hugger system in 1987.
+The Bair Hugger is a forced-air warming blanket system utilized to keep patients warm and maintain body temperature during surgery.
+Bair Hugger system was approved by The U.S. Food and Drug Administration (FDA) in 1987.
 Currently, 3M owns the Bair Hugger brand of forced-air warming systems.

-And while studies have found benefits to keeping patients warm during surgery, the creator of the Bair Hugger now suggests that the forced-air blankets could increase risk of infection.
+While studies have discovered benefits to keeping patients warm during surgery, the creator of the Bair Hugger now claims the forced-air blankets may increase risk of infection.